Shayneeking/Home-Lab/Docker-PiHole.md

 ---

-## 6. 🌐 Access the Pi-hole Web Interface
+## 7. 🌐 Access the Pi-hole Web Interface

-Open in your browser:
+Open your browser and navigate to:

 ```
 http://<your-static-ip>/admin
 ```

-Login using the password you set in the `docker-compose.yml` (`WEBPASSWORD`).
+Login using the password set in your `docker-compose.yml` (`WEBPASSWORD`).

 ---

-## 7. 📡 Set Pi-hole as Your Network DNS
+## 8. 📡 Set Pi-hole as Your Network DNS

 * **Router-wide (recommended)**:
-  Set your router’s primary DNS server to your Pi-hole static IP (e.g., `192.168.1.10`).
+  Set your router’s DNS to Pi-hole’s static IP (e.g., `192.168.1.10`).

 * **Per device**:
-  Manually configure DNS settings on individual devices to use your Pi-hole IP.
+  Manually set your device DNS to point to the Pi-hole IP.

 ---

-## 8. 🔄 Common Docker Commands
+## 9. 🔄 Common Docker Commands

 | Action             | Command                              |
 | ------------------ | ------------------------------------ |